Midhat Pasha: Grand Viziership

 Midhat Pasha, according to the magazine S̱ervet-i Funûn (n.
-1533-59, December 31, 1925), "when he was Ṣadr-i Âʿẓam" (Grand Vizier), 1872 (photograph: Abdullah frères).
+1533-59, 31 December 1925), "when he was Ṣadr-i Âʿẓam" (Grand Vizier), 1872 (photograph: Abdullah frères).

 Midhat Pasha played a major role in the abolition of slavery in the Ottoman Empire.

 In 1872, he was appointed grand vizier by Abdulaziz.
 His first tenure came to an abrupt end, mainly due to his clashes with Abdulaziz over financial and economic issues.
 He was dismissed after two months.
 He also served as Minister of Justice in 1873 and 1875, but his tenure in these offices was short-lived, owing to his inclination towards a constitutional regime.

-The emerging internal, financial and diplomatic crises of 1875–1876 provided him with a chance to introduce the constitution of 1876.
+The emerging internal, financial and diplomatic crises of 1875–1876 provided him with a chance to lead the 1876 Ottoman coup d'état and introduce a constitution, beginning the First Constitutional Era which he dominated as chair of the constitutional committee.

-On 15 June 1876, an Ottoman infantry officer named Çerkes Hasan assaulted a meeting in the mansion of Midhat Pasha, where all the chief ministers were present.
-The Minister of War Huseyin Avni Pasha was shot, and the Foreign Minister Rashid Pasha was killed, as was one of Midhat's servants, named Ahmed Aga.
-In total, 5 were killed and 10 were wounded, and Hasan was sentenced to death for the crime, in an incident known as the Çerkes Hasan incident.
+On 15 June 1876, an Ottoman infantry officer named Çerkez Hasan assaulted a meeting in the mansion of Midhat Pasha, where all the chief ministers were present.
+The minister of war Huseyin Avni Pasha was shot, and the foreign minister Rashid Pasha was killed, as was one of Midhat's servants, named Ahmed Aga.
+In total, 5 were killed and 10 were wounded, and Hasan was sentenced to death for the crime, in an incident known as the Çerkez Hasan incident.